 Best Polarized Swim Goggles: TYR Sport Special Ops 2.0 Polarized Swimming Goggle

 When it comes to triathlon, TYR is arguably as well-known as Speedo.
-And the Sport Special Ops 2.0 Polarized goggles ($30) are among the most popular used by triathletes.
-Although these polarized goggles are best suited for outdoor swimming, if you don’t mind feeling like you’re wearing sunglasses indoors, they work in a pool setting as well.
+And the Sport Special Ops 2.0 Polarized goggles ($35) are among the most popular used by triathletes.
+Although these polarized goggles are best suited for outdoor swimming, they work in a pool setting as well.

 The goggle profile is fairly wide and flat — broader than more pool-specific goggles.
-Their purpose is a wider range of vision underwater when swimming in a lake or ocean compared to simply following the markings on the pool’s floor while doing laps.
+The design promotes a wider range of vision underwater when swimming in a lake or ocean, as opposed to simply following the markings on the pool’s floor while doing laps.

 The silicone gaskets that keep the lenses firmly in place on your face are less intrusive than others on the market.
 And they’ll leave less of the dreaded goggle marks than smaller goggles tend to.

-With a wide strap that has a divide in the back, they stay in place better than many other options on the market — key for triathletes racing into the water with a huge pack of people and potentially getting knocked around.
+With a wide strap that has a divide in the back, they stay in place better than many other options on the market, which is crucial for triathletes racing into the water with a huge pack of people.

 The strap is also optimal for adjusting around a ponytail or bun under a swim cap.
-At $30, they’re not the cheapest goggles available, but they’re highly durable and will last for years.
+At $35, they’re not the most affordable goggles available, but they’re highly durable and will last for years.